thuiar/Adaptive-Decision-Boundary/README.md

 || OpenMax | 50.85 | 84.64 | 76.35 | 73.13 | 44.87 | 82.11 |
 || DeepUnk |  58.54 | 84.75 | 81.15 | 86.27 | 37.59 | 81.00 |
 || ADB  |  __66.47__ | __86.29__ | __83.92__ | __88.58__ | __73.86__ |__86.80__ |

+“Open” and “Known” denote the macro f1-score over open class and known classes respectively.

 If you are instrested in this work or want to use the codes, please **star** this repository and **cite** by: